HR-CMGT/MGDD-unity/canvas.md

 ### Text input
 - Select `UI > InputField`
-- Click the individual gameobjects and set the font sizes and mouseover colors
+- In the scene panel you can see that an inputfield has a background image, a text field and an input script.

-You can set the text field, background and input script manually:
+You could also add a the text field, background and input script manually:

-- To create a text input field, first add `UI > Text` to the scene.
+- First add `UI > Text` to the scene.
 Set the font size and color.
-- If you want your text field to have a background, add a `UI > Image` to the scene and place it behind the Text.
+- Add a `UI > Image` to the scene and place it behind the Text.
 - Click the text field, and `Add Component`, search for `input` and add the input component.
 - In the `input` properties, set `target graphic` to the UI image background and set `text component` to the text field that you added before.